 The Stanford MBA Program’s candidate pool is ever-changing, so the composition of our entering class changes each year, too.
 With our class size, every student influences the class profile.
 The same holds true in our admissions process.

 Class of 2023 Overview

-As you review the MBA Class of 2022 profile1, understand that it’s simply a reflection of our current incoming class, and does not define the composition of a future class.
+As you review the MBA Class of 2023 profile,1 understand that it’s simply a reflection of our current incoming class and does not define the composition of a future class.

-The MBA Class of 2022 hails from around the world.
-Our international student community is comprised of: foreign nationals including DACA and otherwise undocumented in the U.S. (20%); dual citizens (11%); and U.S. permanent residents (3%).3
+The MBA Class of 2023 hails from around the world.
+Our international student community is comprised of: foreign nationals including DACA and otherwise undocumented in the U.S. (33 percent); dual citizens (10 percent); and U.S. permanent residents (4 percent).

-We have no preference between GMAT and GRE exams.
-76% of the class submitted GMAT scores and 25% submitted GRE scores, with some students submitting scores from both tests.
+We have no preference between GMAT and GRE exams — 76 percent of the class submitted GMAT scores and 25 percent submitted GRE scores, with some students submitting scores from both tests.
 There is no minimum GMAT or GRE score requirement, and we accept students with a wide range of scores.
-We consider all component scores for GMAT, GRE and TOEFL.
+We consider all component scores for GMAT, GRE, and TOEFL.

-- U.S. Students of Color include U.S citizens, dual citizens and permanent residents who identify as American Indian, Alaska Native, Native Hawaiian, Other Pacific Islander; Asian American; Black/African American; Hispanic/Latino; or Multiethnic.
+U.S. Students of Color include U.S. citizens, dual citizens, and permanent residents who identify as American Indian, Alaska Native, Native Hawaiian, Other Pacific Islander; Asian American; Black/African-American; Hispanic/Latino; or Multi-Race.